 As noted, hepatitis A is transmitted via the fecal-oral route, most commonly from contaminated water or food.
 After the virus is ingested, it is transported from the intestines to the liver, where it invades the hepatocytes.
 The virus uses the hepatocytes for viral replication and is then released into the bloodstream and excreted in the stool.
-HAV that is acquired percutaneously travels directly from the bloodstream to the liver to invade the hepatocytes; viral replication and excretion follow the same pattern as in fecal-oral transmission.

-The cellular immune system responds to invasion of hepatocytes with infiltration of the liver by lymphocytes and cytokines.
+The cellular immune system responds with infiltration of the liver by lymphocytes and cytokines.
 These lymphocytes are toxic to HAV-infected liver cells, thus producing the inflammatory damage to the liver.
 IgM antibody against HAV is produced, followed by IgG antibody.
 Levels of IgM antibody appear in the acute stage and decrease to undetectable levels over time.
 IgG antibody appears later and persists throughout life.